tomlutzenberger/yii2-responsive-image/README.md

         'quality'         => 80,

         // Viewport breakpoints for the Picture widget
-        // Thumbnails gets only displayed whitin this breakpoint (min and/or max)
+        // Thumbnails gets only displayed within this breakpoint (min and/or max)
         // At least one of them is required 'breakpointMin'   => 992,
         'breakpointMax'   => 1200,